 The preparation of the condensed consolidated financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the condensed consolidated financial statements and reported amounts of revenues and expenses during the reporting period.
-Significant areas requiring the use of management estimates relate to the determination of provisions for impairment assessments of definite-lived intangible assets, other indefinite-lived intangible assets; deferred revenue; allowance for doubtful receivables; inventory valuation; warranty provisions; equity treatment of preferred shares and litigation claims.
-Actual results could differ from these estimates
+Significant areas requiring the use of management estimates relate to the determination of provisions for impairment assessments of digital assets, definite-lived intangible assets; deferred revenue; allowance for doubtful receivables; warranty provisions; equity treatment of preferred shares and litigation claims.
+Actual results could differ from these estimates.